 Honda Turn Signal Not Working Properly

-This can be frustrating, especially if you checked the fuses, and they seem ok.
+This can be frustrating, especially if you checked the fuses, and they seem okay.
 You should also check the turn signal bulbs to ensure they are not burned once you check the fuses and turn signal bulbs.
 If you find that both the bulbs and fuses are OK, the next step is to replace the turn signal relay.

 Symptoms